 On Point: Royal Academy of Dance at 100

-Original ballet costumes and accessories worn by RAD founders and presidents are on display, along with 60 original objects and over 80 supporting archival images.
-Other items include busts and sculptures, sketches and drawings, as well as letters, posters, programmes, audio-visual footage and some original photographs.
+Original ballet costumes and accessories worn by RAD founders and presidents were on display, along with 60 original objects and over 80 supporting archival images.
+Other items included busts and sculptures, sketches and drawings, as well as letters, posters, programmes, audio-visual footage and some original photographs.
 Highlights include:

 The performance floor and barres in On Point have been generously supplied by Harlequin Floors.